 Are you having stomach pains and diarrhea and cannot seem to get any relief?
 Sometimes it is hard to figure out what is going on.
 You may need to look at your diet.

-The purpose of the FODMAP diet is to eliminate many types of foods and then add back a FODMAP food, one at a time, to determine if the food is the cause of your stomach problems.
-While the FODMAP diet does a good job in eliminating many types of sugars, it does not eliminate all sources of sucrose.
-Therefore, if you have GSID, the FODMAP diet will not help you.
+The purpose of the low-FODMAP diet is to eliminate many types of foods and then add back a FODMAP food, one at a time, to determine if that particular food is the cause of your stomach problems.
+While the low-FODMAP diet does a good job in eliminating many types of sugars, it does not eliminate all sources of sucrose.
+Therefore, if you have CSID, the low-FODMAP diet will not help you.